-Isn’t the insurance company/agent/broker monitoring the situation and supposed to prevent this from occuring?
+Isn’t the insurance company/agent/broker monitoring the situation and supposed to prevent this from occurring?

 No. The insurance company is merely required to issue the policy and to send out an annual statement containing all of the required information, which it does.
 The agent or broker is contracted with the insurance company.
 His or her sole responsibility is to market the insurance coverage and to distribute the insurance policy to the trustee/owner.

-How can this happen when I paid my premium in full and on time?
+How can this happen when I paid my life insurance premium in full and on time?